-You may be deemed 'Competent' if performance in all required assessment activities is satisfactory or Not Yet Competent if you are still developing skills and/or your performance is at an unsatisfactory level.
+You will be deemed Competent if performance in all required assessment activities for the unit of competency is satisfactory or Not Competent if you are still developing skills and/or your performance is at an unsatisfactory level.
 There is no pass or fail.
 This means that a course mark is not allocated.
 For this reason, the assessment schedule for HSC VET courses is in a different format to other Board Developed Courses.

 Formal assessment will be scheduled only when you have developed the necessary skills, and underpinning knowledge to demonstrate competency.

-Your trainer will keep a record of units of competency achieved.
+Your trainer will keep an outcome record of units of competency.
 You may request to see this record at any time to determine your progress.
-Alternatively you will be supplied with a competency log for maintaining a record of units achieved.
-You are entitled to seek advice about options for further training and assessment for competencies 'not yet achieved'.
-You will also receive a report from the school each semester indicating competencies achieved to date.
+Alternately you will be supplied with a competency log for maintaining a record of units achieved.
+You are entitled to seek advice about options for further training and assessment for competencies 'not achieved'.
+You will also receive a report from the school each semester indicating competency achievement.

-The achievement of units of competency, will lead to a Certificate at AQF level I, II or III or a Statement of Attainment (SOA) towards the AQF qualification.
+The achievement of units of competency, will lead to a Certificate at AQF level I, II or III or a Statement of Attainment towards the AQF qualification.
 A transcript will be issued by the NSW Education Standards Authority (NESA) on behalf of Public Schools NSW Wagga Wagga, Registered Training Organisation (RTO) 90333 for successful completion.

-Recognition of Prior Learning (RPL) is available by submitting evidence of skills and knowledge relevant to the unit/s of competency for assessment by your trainer.
+Recognition of Prior Learning (RPL) is available by submitting the RTO RPL Form with the evidence relevant to each unit of competency for which RPL is being sought.
+The RPL Form and evidence portfolio must be submitted to your trainer who will forward it to the RTO manager for review.